Rabbit

 Interactions are the focus instead of the features themselves.

-From early testing, one pattern became clear: Kids don’t want features.
+From early research and testing, one pattern became clear: Kids don’t want features.
 They want ways to play.
 Rather than designing isolated features, I proposed organizing kids mode around interaction categories — reusable patterns that could scale safely over time.

 INTERACTION FRAMEWORK: 4 WAYS TO PLAY